-Noodle can be setup for SPNEGO SSO with IWA directly or via onelogin / okta.
+Noodle SSO can be setup with IWA directly, or via SAML;

-For non managed users there is also an option to use a shortcut and a cookie:
+For non managed users there is also an option to store the password in the web browser:

 - Add a web shortcut to the users startup